array-api-extra¶

 Functions in this library assume input arrays are arrays (not “array-likes”) and that

-(if given) is compatible with the standard -
+the namespace passed as xp (if given) is compatible with the standard -

-Calling functions without providing an xp
+Calling functions without providing an xp argument means that array_namespace

-is called internally to determine the namespace.
+is called internally on the input arrays to determine the namespace.

 In the examples shown in the docstrings of functions from this library,